RyChen-Cornell/ORIE4741-Group-Project/Midterm Report.md

 ## Preliminary Analysis and Future Development
 #### SVM
 <img src="https://github.com/RyChen-Cornell/ORIE4741-Group-Project/blob/master/SVM.png" width = "1000">
+As a preliminary analysis, we used the dataset to fit an SVM with Sklearn to do classification.
+And we are surpriced to find out that the accuracy of the model is over 90% as shown on the graph above.
+To be more specific, we constructed the confusion matrix and the number on the diagonal added to be close to the size of the data from which we can conclude that we did a fairly good classification.

-#### Feature Selection
+#### Feature Selection and Feature Engineering
-We might use feature selection methods in regression (AIC, BIC or Forward/Backward selection) to find the best features to build the final model.
+Upon now, we have just chosen 7 features to be included in our model among over 100 indicators, so in our further analysis, We might use feature selection methods in regression (AIC, BIC or Forward/Backward selection) to find the other feasible features to build the final model.
+Besides, we

 #### Train and Test
 We will split our dataset into train set and test set according to the “80-20 rule”.
 Specifically, we will shuffle the dataset, and